archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/Toyota_AE86_README.txt

+2024-10-15_A
+- Changed reference brake foot force from 50kgf to 100kgf, setup max to 100%
+- Changed brakes

 2024-09-20
 - Changed reference brake foot force from 100kgf to 50kgf, setup max to 200%
 - Changed tires heat, slip, load, wear etc.